Background

 - Dividend policies.

-These agreements allow the corporate structure to be adapted to the real needs of its partners, beyond the formal provisions of the articles of association (Revoredo.pe, 2021).
+These agreements enable the adaptation of the corporate structure to the real needs of its partners, beyond the formal provisions of the articles of association (Revoredo.pe.
+2021).

-In this regard, the Revista Advocatus of the University of Lima indicates that, in order to ensure their effectiveness, agreements should be known to the corporate bodies and, where possible, ratified by a general meeting.
+In this regard, according to the Revista Advocatus of the University of Lima, corporate bodies should be aware of the agreements to ensure their effectiveness and, when possible, ratify them in a general meeting.

 Among the most commonly used clauses are:

-- Drag-along: gives a majority shareholder the right to compel minority shareholders to sell their shares under the same conditions.
+- Drag-along: It entitles a majority shareholder the right to compel minority shareholders to sell their shares under the same conditions.

-- Tag-along: allows minority shareholders to join a sale initiated by a majority shareholder.
+- Tag-along: It enables minority shareholders to join a sale initiated by a majority shareholder.

-- Voting syndication agreements: agree to vote jointly on certain corporate decisions.
+- Voting syndication agreements: The parties agree to vote jointly on certain corporate decisions.

-These clauses make it possible to reduce internal conflicts, establish orderly exits from the share capital, and align the interests of the partners (Revoredo.pe, 2021).
+These clauses ease the reduction of internal conflicts, establish orderly exits from the share capital, and align the interests of the partners (Revoredo.pe.
+2021).

-One of the main risks is a lack of clarity or contradiction with the articles of association, which can lead to legal disputes and even the partial invalidity of the agreement.
-In addition, in agreements with an indefinite term, the issue of unilateral termination has been the subject of doctrinal debate, as analyzed in the Revista de Derecho y Empresa (Law and Business Magazine).
+One of the main risks is ambiguity or contradiction with the corporate bylaws, which can lead to legal disputes and even the partial invalidity of the agreement.
+Additionally, in indefinite term agreements, the issue of unilateral resolution has been the subject of doctrinal debate, as analyzed in the Revista de Derecho y Empresa (Law and Business Magazine).

-It is also common for the parties to sign agreements without proper legal advice, which leads to ambiguities or clauses that are difficult to enforce.
+Similarly, the parties often enter into agreements without adequate legal advice, resulting in ambiguities or clauses that may be challenging to enforce.

-According to PPU Legal (2021), the most frequent disagreements between partners include:
+According to PPU Legal (2021), the most frequent disagreements among partners include:

 - Disputes over strategic decision-making.